yaoshiang/slpo/README.md

 sequences using the y_bar technique I describe.

 The [preprint](https://www.techrxiv.org/users/888076/articles/1267902-supervised-learning-preference-optimization-rethinking-rlhf-and-dpo-as-supervised-learning)
  is available now.
-The implementation is vectorized within sequences, but when packing sequences into a full context window, and batching, those are not yet vectorized.

 This code is GPL, which was chosen because it is infecting.
 The code and paper are copyright 2025 Yaoshiang Ho.
+Although I am currently a Staff Software Engineer working at Google, this work is outside my employment at Google.
 Contact me for commercial uses or for other licenses.

 ## Installation